Adobe-Marketing-Cloud/reactor-user-docs/README.md

 ### Enterprise Publishing

-The publishing process enables teams to publish code to pages.
-Different people can create an implementation, approve it, and publish it to your pages.
+The publishing process enables teams to dynamically publish updates to both web pages and application.
+Different people can create an implementation, approve it, and publish.

-* Changes to your code are encapsulated within libraries you define ​
+* Changes to your implementation are encapsulated within libraries you define ​
-* You specify where and when you want your code deployed ​
+* You specify where and when you want your changes deployed ​
 * Multiple libraries can be built in parallel by different teams ​
 * Unlimited development environments ​
 * Deliberate, permissioned process for merging libraries together ​